microsoftgraph/microsoft-graph-docs/api-reference/beta/api/connector-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties and relationships of [connector](../resources/connector.md) object.
+Retrieve the properties and relationships of a [connector](../resources/connector.md) object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).